MelbourneDeveloper/ioc_container/README.md

 [Add Firebase](#add-firebase)

 [Inspired By .NET](#inspired-by-net)

+## Introduction

+Containers give you an easy way to create the dependencies that your app requires. ioc_container embraces the [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) pattern.

 ## Dependency Injection (DI)
 [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) (DI) allows you to decouple concrete classes from the rest of your application.
 Your code can depend on abstractions instead of concrete classes.
 It allows you to easily swap out implementations without changing your code.
 This is great for testing, and it makes your code more flexible.
 You can use test doubles in your tests, so they run quickly and reliably.